ilkerccom/bitcrackrandomiser/README.md

 >
 > untrusted_computer=false

-`dotnet run --property:Configuration=Release` or `dotnet run` Build and run in release mode
+`dotnet run` Run the bitcrackrandomiser

 You can press "CTRL+B" and then "D" to leave terminal without closing app.